stackbit-projects/chiro-3f8db/content/pages/faq.md

           to many patients, as the excessive pressure placed on nerves in the body can be relieved.
 Adjustment allows the body to function optimally, removing excess pressure from the musculoskeletal system.
-      - title: What if my business is technical?
+      - title: Why should Athletes see a Chiropractor?
         content: >-
           No product or service is too technical to learn and understand.
 Part of our initial onboarding is an in-depth understanding of your